 By Matt Fickenworth, Intern

 Just a young, bright, intelligent, ambitious, driven, passionate, charismatic intern.
-You might’ve heard the phrase – it’s a part of the bio of dating in new york ran by “the intern,” who also happens to be the person writing this blog.
+You might’ve heard the phrase – it’s a part of the bio of our revamped Twitter account ran by “the intern,” who also happens to be the person writing this blog.
 Today, we’ll be taking an in-depth look at what went into the rebrand of our Twitter account, and how it looks today.

 I started writing content and managing our social platforms in the summer of 2019.
 Over time, I noticed something on our Twitter account – we had no engagement.
 And when I say no engagement, I mean absolutely none.
 We’d posted the same content on Facebook, LinkedIn and Twitter for about a year, and there was significant growth on LinkedIn and Facebook (followers and engagement), but steps in the wrong direction on Twitter.
 The thought process was simple: we post more, we increase the following count, and then engagement will come with the increased followers.
 But we learned social media isn’t that simple.
 We were posting five days a week with varied content – marketing news, helpful tips, blogs, client news and more, but still having issues with Twitter growth.
 One of the problems was that we scheduled the posts in advance; in order to review the content of the posts, I was writing the posts several days in advance to make sure everything was in order.
 And for Facebook and LinkedIn, this wasn’t a problem.
 But for Twitter, it was.